Choosing the Right Employer: Five Things to Look Out For as a Working Mom

 In your following interview, you might ask, “How does this organisation support skills development or career progression?”
 It is a fair and reasonable question that shows long-term thinking, not entitlement.

-2. Flexible work: A job that fits your life
+2. Flexible work: Find a job that fits your life

 This tells us something important.
 When flexibility is offered, women can remain fully engaged, loyal and productive.
 If you are unsure how to raise it, a good starting point is, “How is flexible working structured here?”
 Or ask your recruiter for a sense of the company’s approach to hybrid work.
 You are not asking for special treatment.
 You are making sure you can do your best work without burning out.